chriscui47/OrmucoTest_Christopher_Cui/README.md

 # Ormuco_test_ChristopherCui

+# NOTES:
+For Q3: Expiration was implemented using time() as well as removal of least recently used.
+The cache data structure was implemented using a doubly linked list as well as a dictionary to keep track of node keys.
+However, I was unable to implement GeoLocation.

 Question A
 Your goal for this question is to write a program that accepts two lines (x1,x2) and (x3,x4) on the x-axis and returns whether they overlap.
 As an example, (1,5) and (2,6) overlaps but not (1,5) and (6,8).